Aman82/Pocketeers/README.md

-Why is there nothing in here
+Why is there nothing in here?
+Asked Alex.